loopholelabs/latensee/README.md

 ### Settings

-You can open the settings through the settings button in the top right; here you can configure many aspects of the application such as the Redis URL and the maximum intervals to display:
+You can open the settings through the settings button in the top right; here you can configure many aspects of the application such as the Redis/Valkey URL and the maximum intervals to display:

 ![A screenshot of the settings dialog](./docs/screenshot-settings.png)